howtoclient/react-evix/README.md

 However to use this out of the box you still need to know a few things :

 ## Configuring Your Events
-To create you own event store simply extend Event and add a static default stor configuration
+To create you own event store simply extend Event and add a static default store configuration
 ```
     import Evix,{Event,EventComponent} from 'react-evix';